-According to this website (accessed February 2019), a refugee is defined this way:
+According to the UNHCR website (accessed February 2019), a refugee is defined this way:

 A refugee is someone who has been forced to flee his or her country because of persecution, war or violence.
 A refugee has a well-founded fear of persecution for reasons of race, religion, nationality, political opinion or membership in a particular social group.
 Most likely, they cannot return home or are afraid to do so.
 War and ethnic, tribal and religious violence are leading causes of refugees fleeing their countries.

 An internally displaced person, or IDP, is someone who has been forced to flee their home but never cross an international border.
 These individuals seek safety anywhere they can find it—in nearby towns, schools, settlements, internal camps, even forests and fields.
 IDPs, which include people displaced by internal strife and natural disasters, are the largest group that UNHCR assists.
 Unlike refugees, IDPs are not protected by international law or eligible to receive many types of aid because they are legally under the protection of their own government.

 There are 68.5 million forcibly displaced people worldwide.
 40 million of these are internally displaced, 25.4 million are refugees (with over half of these under the age of 18) and 3.1 million are asylum seekers.
 There are also an estimated 10 million ‘stateless’ people who have been denied a nationality and access to basic rights such as education, healthcare, employment and freedom of movement.
 57% of refugees worldwide come from South Sudan, Afghanistan and Syria.
 One person is forcibly displaced every two seconds.

 (Source: UNHCR UK website, accessed February 2019).

 What are the refugee facts in the UK?

 (See also the UNHCR Global Trends Report 2017 – PDF, accessed February 2019).